Joystream/founding-members/CONTRIBUTIONS.md

 - webinar/workshop/meetup [indicative score: 1000->10000 per event]
   - if you would like to organise some sort of event to discuss the platform, this is strongly encouraged
   - funding may also be available from the Council for these kinds of initiatives
-- providing support in our Telegram channel [indicative score: 25->200 per issue]
+- providing support in our [Discord server](https://discord.gg/DE9UN3YpRP) [indicative score: 25->200 per issue]
-  - providing effective help to fellow participants and especially guiding new joiners through Telegram is a critically important way in which our community can ensure its continued growth and ensure new participants are not lost in the broad scope of the project
+  - providing effective help to fellow participants and especially guiding new joiners through Discord is a critically important way in which our community can ensure its continued growth and ensure new participants are not lost in the broad scope of the project
 - community proposals [indicative score: 500->5000 per proposal]
   - if you have a big idea about some project, bounty or other improvement for the community, you can share it with us on GitHub, the platform forum or using the proposals system
   - depending on whether Jsgenesis and the community likes your idea, it is likely to be eligible for leaderboard points (in addition to funding via the platform)